 They had to take the underpass beneath the hill.
 It wasn't that long, but at night it was so pitch black that it seemed endless.
 He wanted to take Nissa's hand but instead he shoved his own hands in his pockets.
 When he came out the other side he saw that Nissa was already clear on the other side of the plaza.
 How had she gotten so far ahead of him?

 He ran to catch up, past the empty fountains and the blank-eyed statues of Beethoven and Father Serra.
 When he was a kid he used to imagine he heard the statues talking.
 It scared the shit out of him.
 His mother convinced him he was just hearing echoes, and he guessed she was right.
 But even now they gave him the willies.

 Nissa led him to a garden on a side path.
 It was a simple, pretty little space, mostly used for weddings.
 A bust of Shakespeare sat at one end and a few plaques with quotes from plays decorated the walls.

 It was too dark to read them, but Nissa seemed to know the quotations by heart, and she whispered the words to him as they stood side by side, going from each to each.
 He didn't really understand what the lines meant, but the feeling of Nissa's warm breath on his cheek was pleasant.
 She read the last one twice:

 "As imagination bodies forth The forms of things unknown, the poet's pen Turns them to shapes, and gives to airy nothing A local habitation and a name."

-William did not understand, but he understood that Nissa was standing very, very close to him, and even though it was almost pitch black now and he could not see her face he knew all he would have to do is lean forward a few inches and her lips would be touching his...
+William didn't understand what it meant.
+But he did understand that Nissa was standing very, very close to him, and even though it was dark and he couldn't see her face he knew all he would have to do is lean forward a few inches and her lips would be touching his...